eloj/radix-sorting/README.md

 array is required; the algorithm would break if we tried to write directly into the input array.

 However, the _main_ difference between this and the first variant is that we're no longer directly writing the output from the counts.
-Instead the counts are re-processed into a series of prefix sums (sometimes called a _scan_) in the second loop.
+Instead the counts are re-processed into a series of prefix sums in the second loop.
 This gives us, for each input value, its first location in the sorted output array, i.e the value of `cnt[j]` tells us the array index at which to write the first _j_ to the output.

+<blockquote><p>A <a href="https://en.wikipedia.org/wiki/Prefix_sum ">prefix sum</a> implies addition.
+It's derived from a
+higher-order construction called a <em>scan</em> which allows for any binary associative operator.
+Furthermore the term is slightly ambiguous, because there are two variants; the <em>inclusive</em> and the <em>exclusive</em>
+prefix sum/scan.
+We're using an exclusive scan, because for element <em>j</em> we're summing the elements up to but not including the <em>j:th</em> position.
+We use zero as an identity for the first sum.</p></blockquote>

 For instance, `cnt[0]` will always be zero, because any `0` will always end up in the first position in the output. `cnt[1]` will contain how many zeroes precede the first `1`, `cnt[2]` will